EvaLabRaf/-Projet-ROB3-2022-2023-/Rapports de séances/Rapports_Hugo/Hugo_Denis-Martin_2022-12-14.md

 ### Goal of the session: Still implementing the laser to the code

-The code I have first made didn't even compile because the
+The code I have first made didn't even compile, because I didn't know the syntax used to implement a library into a headers.